Shawn391/ECE143_G9_Parking_Meter_Payment/README.md

 ### Key Questions
 * When are the peak hours and days for parking meter transactions in San Diego, and how do they vary across different areas?
 * Which areas experience consistently high or low parking space occupancy, and are there geographical patterns in parking demand?
-* Which areas experience consistently high or low parking space occupancy, and are there geographical patterns in parking demand?
+* Can we predict revenue generation for different parking zones based on historical transaction data and location information?
 * How does parking demand change between weekday and weekend, and are there opportunities for seasonal adjustments in parking management policies?
 * What is the approximate probability of finding available parking spaces at a certain location during a specific time period?